mmzsource/2015-nextbuild-cqrs-from-the-trenches/presentation-text.md

 <!--
   Speaker: MM
-  Goal: Now couple terms and architecture in one picture and make sure everyone understands.
+  Goal: Couple terms and architecture in one picture and make sure everyone understands.
 -->

 So, where does that bring us?
 We have clients, firing commands to our application.
 And we have clients firing queries to our application.
 And both are handled by completely separated models.